svaksha/pythonidae/AI.md

 **Arrays / Hash tables / Matrix / Functional / Trees data structures**
 + [distarray](https://github.com/enthought/distarray) :: DistArray provides general multidimensional NumPy-like distributed arrays to Python and intends to bring the strengths of NumPy to data-parallel high-performance computing.
 DistArray has a similar API to NumPy.
 [Documentation](http://distarray.readthedocs.org)
 + [keras](https://github.com/fchollet/keras) :: Theano-based Deep Learning library.
 + [LA](https://pypi.python.org/pypi/la) :: Label the rows, columns, any dimension, of your NumPy arrays.
 The main class of the `la` package is a labeled array, larry.
-A larry consists of data and labels.
-The data is stored as a NumPy array and the labels as a list of lists (one list per dimension).
+A larry consists of data and labels and data is stored as a NumPy array with labels as a list of lists (one list per dimension).
 + [propagator.py](https://github.com/lucastx/propagator.py) :: A propagator network in Python, inspired by Radul & Sussman's The Art of the Propagator.
 + [pymf](https://github.com/nils-werner/pymf) :: Python Matrix Factorization Module.
 [Source on Google](https://code.google.com/p/pymf/)
 + [PyTables](http://pytables.github.io/) is a package for managing hierarchical datasets and designed to efficiently and easily cope with extremely large amounts of data.